wyncode/C37_final_farmers_market/README.md

 ## The Market

-Full stack web application built for c37 final project at Wyncodw Academy
+Full stack web application built for c37 final project at Wyncode Academy

 ## Table of contents